secustor/secustor.github.io/content/blog/renovate_custom_datasources.md

   ]
 }
 ```
-Let's go through the different options set here, for all available options see the [`regexManager` docs](https://docs.renovatebot.com/modules/manager/regex/).
+Let's go through the different options set here,
+for all available options see the [`customManager` docs](https://docs.renovatebot.com/modules/manager/regex/).

 `fileMatch` is set to match every file that ends in `Dockerfile`.